AndreiVoica/P10-MAP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Ubuntu 20.04 together with Isaac Sim 2022.2.1 and ROS Noetic was used for this project.
 To get a local copy up and running follow these example steps.

 ### Prerequisites